BEAMRobotics/libbeam/beam_filtering/README.md

     * Based on Nick and Steve's paper at CRV 2018: https://ieeexplore.ieee.org/abstract/document/8575761

 3. **VoxelDownsample**:
-    * VoxelDownsample downsamples a point cloud by converting points to a voxel grid where all points in each voxel are replaced with a point in the centroid.
+    * The VoxelDownsamplingFilter downsamples a point cloud by comparing points to a voxel grid.
+If a voxel contains points it is replaced with a point in its centroid.
+This is currently implemented as a wrapper over PCL's voxel grid filter.
+If any of the voxel dimensions are set to zero, or anything below 1mm, then no filtering is performed.
+    * If the point cloud volume is great or the voxel size is small, integer overflow can occur.
+Pcl uses 32 bit integers for building the voxel grid.  .
+Then the voxel grid filter is applied to all individual point clouds and recombined at the end.
+    * In order to break up the point coud into
     * WIP